 After uninstall 3rd party antivirus, built in free Microsoft Windows Defender will activate.

 Most computer users have one of the highly advertised 3rd party security suites Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security.
 Your new computer may have security software installed by the manufacturer (usually a trial version), or as a subscription from your Internet provider (Verizon or Comcast) or perhaps you bought it in a store.
 However you came to have one of these products installed on your machine, I recommend you allow the free built-in Windows Defender to activate.
 You will save money and more importantly let your computer operate faster with less warning messages and pop-ups.

 - Right-click on the Flag Icon at bottom-left corner and choose the Control Panel from the pop-up menu.

 - When the Control Panel appears, choose either:

 - Uninstall a Program from the Programs category or

 - Programs and Features

-- Select the 3rd party Anti Virus program to uninstall and then click its Uninstall button.
+- Select the 3rd party Anti Virus program (the most common are Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security) to uninstall and then click its Uninstall button.

 - Click Yes to confirm the program uninstall.